Axeldallize/th-assignment/README.md

 ---

+## Assumptions & Design Choices

+To deliver a functional product within the given timeframe, I made several key assumptions and design choices:

+*   **Authentication:** I assumed that this project did not require a user authentication system and would be run in a trusted, local environment.
+*   **Security Posture:** I acknowledge that the current security system (query string validation) is not foolproof.
+A production-grade system would require more advanced measures, such as a dedicated safe execution sandbox or more sophisticated static analysis of the generated SQL.
+*   **Zero-Shot Prompting:** For maximum flexibility, I chose to use a "zero-shot" prompting strategy, where the AI is expected to understand the task from the system prompt's instructions alone.
+While this works well, providing a few examples of questions and their correct SQL queries ("few-shot" prompting) could further improve the consistency and reliability of the generated SQL.
+*   **Schema Fetching:** The application currently fetches the entire database schema and includes it in the prompt.
+While simple and effective for a database of this size, this approach is not scalable.
+For a production environment with hundreds or thousands of tables, I would implement a RAG (Retrieval-Augmented Generation) system to dynamically retrieve only the most relevant table schemas based on the user's question.

+---

 ## Architectural Tradeoffs & Future Work

 A key learning occurred at **5:41 PM PST** while debugging Sample Question #4 ("Which customer has paid the most/least?").
-We discovered that the AI was providing inconsistent answers because the database schema was more complex than it appeared.
+I discovered that the AI was providing inconsistent answers because the database schema was more complex than it appeared.
 The `payment` table is **partitioned**, a common performance optimization that makes simple queries challenging.

 This discovery highlighted a tradeoff between a simple, targeted fix and a more robust, holistic architecture.

 ### The Pragmatic Solution (Implemented)

-To ensure a fully functional product within the time constraints, we implemented a pragmatic "prompt patch."
-We explicitly added a rule to the system prompt that instructs the AI on how to handle the partitioned `payment` table correctly.
+To ensure a fully functional product within the time constraints, I implemented a pragmatic "prompt patch."
+I explicitly added a rule to the system prompt that instructs the AI on how to handle the partitioned `payment` table correctly.

 ### The Holistic Solution (Future Work)